How to shake a cocktail without a shaker

 Understanding the Basics of Cocktail Shaking

-Then, moving alternatives for shaking but first, let us clarify Why shaking play such an important role in cocktail making.
-Shaking is not just about mixing the ingredients, but also to get the correct texture and the desired temperature.
-When you shake a cocktail, it not only mixes everything together, but it aerates the drink (this is especially true for cocktails with egg whites, as in a Whiskey Sour or a Margarita), and it mixes the ingredients at an ideal chilling temperature.
-The vigorous shake not only mixes up the ingredients, such as sugar or juice, creates a smoother drink.
+Then, moving on to alternatives for shaking, but first, let us clarify why shaking plays such an important role in cocktail making.
+Shaking is not just about mixing the ingredients, but also about getting the correct texture and the desired temperature.
+When you shake a cocktail, it not only mixes everything but it aerates the drink (this is especially true for cocktails with egg whites, as in a Whiskey Sour or a Margarita), and it mixes the ingredients at an ideal chilling temperature.
+The vigorous shake not only mixes up the ingredients, such as sugar or juice, but also creates a smoother drink.

 Common Alternatives to a Cocktail Shaker